 While a cruise can provide a wonderful experience, not much can beat an Alaska road trip in my opinion.
-Road trips allow you to explore a destination with spontaneity, allow you to uncover hidden gems along the way and provides the ability to explore breathtaking landscapes off the beaten path.
-For families, it’s imperative to have flexibility which is another reason we opted to experience Alaska by land with Thrifty Rental Cars.
+Road trips allow you plenty of time to explore a destination with spontaneity, allowing you to uncover hidden gems along the way as well as providing the ability to explore breathtaking landscapes off the beaten path.
+For families, it’s imperative to have flexibility which is another reason we opted to experience Alaska by land.

 First things first.
 You need a rental car.
 As you know there are so many rental options at the airports.
-However, as we were researching various options in Alaska, we found that Thrifty Rental Car was the right price and provided exactly what we needed for our trip.
-Since it rains quite a bit and the roads are often unpredictable, we decided to go for an SUV with all wheel drive giving me that extra sense of security for driving on wet roads.
+Since it rains quite a bit and the roads are often unpredictable, we recommend visitors get an SUV with all wheel drive for that extra sense of security while driving on wet roads.

-In my partnership with Thrifty Car Rental in Anchorage, they have graciously extended a 10% off code for my readers for all summer bookings.
-Use the Promo code: NBTVL on Thrifty.com‘s website to avail of the discount.
-My one tip would be to book your rental car early.
+One of my number one tips for visitors is to book your rental car early.
 There are limited cars in Alaska in general and with summer being high season it can be difficult to secure the car of your choosing at the last minute.
+As soon as you book your flight, book your rental car too!

-Now you have the car, but where should you go?
+Now that you have the car, where should you go?
 Here is a brief overview of the itinerary we followed.
 However if I had a bit more time I would have added on a further excursion all the way to the Arctic Circle.
-I would suggest heading up past Denali to Fairbanks on the Richardson and Glenn highways and then to the Arctic.
+I would suggest heading up past Denali to Fairbanks on the Richardson and Glenn Highways and then to the Arctic.
 From what I’ve read, the scenery is spectacular, dotted with Alaskan villages and wonderful hiking opportunities.
+That is not included on this 10 day Alaska road trip itinerary, but if you have a few more days, you must do it and let me know how it was!

 - Day 1 – Arrive to Anchorage